Seneca-BSA/bsa/docs/ses250/lab7.md

 ### Part 2: RC Circuit

-In this part of the lab, we will be exploring the transisent response (discharging and charging) of a RC circuit.
+In this part of the lab, we will be exploring the transient response (discharging and charging) of an RC circuit.
 A function generator set to square wave output will act as the closing and opening of the circuit.

 ![Figure 7.7](lab7-rc-circuit-1.png)

 ***Figure 7.7***

 1. Obtain a 1kΩ resistor, 10kΩ resistors, a breadboard, and a few jumper wires.
-You should also have the capacitor you worked with eariler.
+You should also have the capacitor you worked with earlier.

-    > **Lab Question 5:** Measure the resistance value of your resistor and recorded into Table 2.
+    > **Lab Question 5:** Measure the resistance value of your resistor and record it in Table 2.
 Refer to [Lab 2](lab2.md) if you don't remember how to measure resistance.
     >
     > **Table 2**
     >